reportportal/docs/docs/dev-guides/ReportingDevelopersGuide.md

         (Step) deleteUser
 ```

-So our goal is run the tests and send results to Report Portal.
+So our goal is run the tests and send results to ReportPortal.
-We can interact with Report Portal API instance trough HTTP requests.
+We can interact with ReportPortal API instance trough HTTP requests.

 The main flow is set of HTTP requests:
 1. Start launch